majewsky/blog-data/posts/argh-pm.md

     00000000  27 54 c3 9e 94 8e 68 d5  1e aa a9 82 8f 5c df 4c  |'T....h......\.L|
 ```

 The SHA-1 checksum goes over the header section.
 The MD5 checksum goes over the header section plus the payload.
+Also,
+the first one is a hex-encoded string, the second one is binary data.

 ```
 tag 1000 (SIZE): length 1